brightspot/react-examples/restification/README.md

 3. Under **REST Mapping Path**, the REST mapping path is automatically generated as **/all-members** from the query name.
 4. Click **Create**.

-As this is the first mapping, the GraphQL Explorer creates a new form with the title **New REST GraphQL Mapping API**
+As this is the first mapping, the a new form pops up to create the REST API mapping, with the title **New REST GraphQL Mapping API**

 | REST Mapping API Form                                                                       |
 | ------------------------------------------------------------------------------------------- |
 | <img alt="Color Palette for Color Picker" src="documentation/images/rest-mapping-form.png"> |

 1. Under **Name**, enter 'Members API'.
 2. Under Access, select **Anyone**.
-Otherwise, access will inherit based on the endpoint used to create the REST mapping(s) from.
+Access by default is set to inherit based on the endpoint used to create the REST mapping(s) from.
 In this case, a content management endpoint is being used, which always needs a client with an id and secret.
 3. Click **Save**.

 > - After entering the name, the **Path Prefix** section automatically generates **/members-api**